-The term "generate" the O2 means to use the respective command of the TOE to generate a SigG signing key pair (SK_iCH.DS, PK_iCH.DS) ($1 \le i \le m$) of the cardholder S1 and to store the private key SK_iCH.DS in object O2 in the TOE.
-The generation of a SigG signing key pair i is possible only once for each key pair i, thus there can be i0 SigG signing key pair generations at most, of which one (the first) SigG signing key pair generation takes place at the CA/RA during the first personalisation phase and a maximum of i0 SigG signing key pair generations take place at the cardholder during repersonalisation phases.
-Since each key pair i1 can be generated only once, only such a signing key pair i1 can be generated that has not already been generated.
-By generating of each element i1 of the set i2, the TOE enters the (first or re-)personalisation phase for the corresponding SigG signing key pair i3.
+The term "generate" the O2 means to use the respective command of the TOE to generate a SigG signing key pair (SK_i.CH.DS, PK_i.CH.DS) ($1 \le i \le m$) of the cardholder S1 and to store the private key SK_i.CH.DS in object O2 in the TOE.
+The generation of a SigG signing key pair i is possible only once for each key pair i; thus there can be m SigG signing key pair generations at most, of which one (the first) SigG signing key pair generation takes place at the CA/RA during the first personalisation phase and a maximum of m-1 SigG signing key pair generated that has not already been generated.
+By generating of each element i of the set O2, the TOE enters the (first or re-)personalisation phase for the corresponding SigG signing key pair i.